Blow-ups and normal bundles in connective and nonconnective derived geometries: Geometric contexts

 \begin{Lem} The nonconnective relative spectrum commutes with base change. \end{Lem}

 \begin{proof} Immediate from the definition. \end{proof} A (nonconnective) $\CCC$-stack is \textit{(nonconnectively) affine} if it is equivalent to a (nonconnective) affine $\CCC$-scheme.
-We relativize these notions as follows. \begin{Def} A morphism $f:X \to Y$ of $\CCC$-stacks is called \textit{nonconnectively affine} if it is of the form $\Spec^\nc(\BB) \to Y$ for some $\BB \in \QAlg(Y)$.
-If moreover $\BB$ is connective and $f$ lives in ${\St_{\CCC_{\geq 0}}}$, then $f$ is called \textit{affine}. \end{Def} \begin{Lem} Nonconnectively affine morphisms satisfy arbitrary base-change.
+We relativize these notions as follows. \begin{Def} A morphism $f\colon X \to Y$ of $\CCC$-stacks is called \textit{nonconnectively affine} if it is of the form $\Spec^\nc(\BB) \to Y$ for some $\BB \in \QAlg(Y)$.
+If moreover $f$ lives in ${\St_{\CCC_{\geq 0}}}$ and $\BB$ is connective, then $f$ is called \textit{affine}. \end{Def} \begin{Lem} Nonconnectively affine morphisms satisfy arbitrary base-change.
 That is, for any Cartesian diagram

 where $f$ is nonconnectively affine, it holds that the natural transformation

 of functors $\QCoh(X) \to \QCoh(Y')$ is an equivalence. \end{Lem} \begin{proof} The statement is clear when $Y$ is nonconnectively affine.
 Indeed, whether $g_1^*f_*(\MM) \to f_*'g_2^*(\MM)$ is an equivalence can be checked affine-locally on $Y'$.
 Since $f$ is nonconnectively affine, this then reduces to the case where $X,Y,X',Y'$ are all nonconnectively affine.
 Now the proof of \cite[Prop.\ 1.3.6]{DrinfeldFiniteness} goes through verbatim in the general case. \end{proof}